New Ways of Learning (NWoL) - Biosciences at Streatham Campus

 The New Ways of Learning (NWoL) committee within Biosciences at Streatham Campus is tasked with spreading good practice around teaching our students.
+The work of the committee feeds into ongoing work across the University to continue delivering internationally-excellent education.
 In the rapidly-changing world of Higher Education, this involves everything from understanding new e-learning tools through to the discussion of our philosophy underpinning learning and teaching at the university.

 This is especially important in the Biological Sciences as our students are taught through a wide range of methods: from lectures, laboratory-based practicals, small group tutorials and/or seminars and field courses – just about every approach is used across our curriculum!
 Therefore, our overall our aim is to promote and support good practice in teaching and learning throughout Biosciences at Streatham.

 One of the most important ways we engage staff and generate discussion about teaching is through our regular series of teaching seminars.
 These form a natural counterpart to the long-running and successful research seminar series in the Department.

 Our seminars include both internal and external speakers, and frequently provide an opportunity to introduce new e-learning tools.
 For example, the series has included sessions covering NUMBAS (for generating maths-based revision tools and questions), Kahoot (a quick and easy tool to run whole class multiple choice tests and polling) and Labster (the online laboratory simulator).

 Thanks to the NWoL seminar introducing me to NUMBAS, I have used it in my first year Ecology module where it has helped even the most anxious of students gain confidence in the required mathematical skills in their own time.